Tsum Valley Trek

 • How do I reach the trail head for the Tsum Valley Trek?

-The trailhead for the Tsum Valley Trek is Machha Khola, you can reach there after a scenic drive of about 7-10 hour drive from Kathmandu via Arughat.
+The trailhead for the Tsum Valley Trek is Machha Khola, you can reach there after a scenic drive of about 7-10 hours from Kathmandu via Arughat.
 There are options to take a public bus or a private jeep, a more convenient and comfortable option is taking a private jeep.

 • How far is Machha Khola from Kathmandu?